gnat/surreal/README.md

 * Pairs well with [htmx](https://htmx.org)
 * Want fewer layers, less complexity.
 Are aware of the cargo cult. ✈️

-## ✨ What will this add to my vanilla javascript?
+## ✨ What does it add to Javascript?

 * ⚡️ [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/) Use `me()` inside `<script>`
   * Get an element without creating a unique name: No **.class** or **#id** needed!